AndyWangSFU/AC215_TBD_1/README.md

 To run Dockerfile - `Instructions here`

+**Data Versioning Container**

+**TFRecoed container**

-**VGG16 Training Container**
+**Model Training Container**

 - This container contains all our training scripts and modeling components.
-It will use data from a GCP bucket, train, and then output model artifacts (saved model) to a GCP bucket.
+It will use TFRecords, train, and then output model to a GCP bucket.
-- The input for this container is the source bucket for our training data and the output bucket for storing the trained model.
+- The input for this container is TFRecords corresponding to our training data and the output is a bucket for storing the trained model.
 - Output is a saved TF Keras model.

-(1) `src/models/vgg16/train_multi_gpu.py` - This script converts incoming data to TFRecords, applies standard image augmentation, and fits the model.
+(1) `train.py` - This script pulls in TFRecords for images that have already been augmented and preprocessed and fits the model.
 It takes the following arguments:

+> > --batch_size [int] : the size of batches used to train the model
+> > --layer_size [int] : the size of the adjustable dense layer
-> > --gpu [int] : the number of GPUs to use for training, default is 1
+> > --num_gpus [int] : a parameter to adjust the number of GPUs used to train the model.
+Default is 1
-> > --input [string] : the source of the training data
+> > --max_epochs [int] : a parameter to define the max number of epochs for model training
+> > --train_path [string] : path to training dataset
-> > --output [string] : the bucket which to store model artifacts
+> > --num_gpus [string] : path to validation dataset

 (3) `src/models/vgg16/Dockerfile` - This dockerfile starts with  `python:3.8-slim-buster`.
 This <statement> attaches volume to the docker container and also uses secrets (not to be stored on GitHub) to connect to GCS.